 Check if the potatoes are almost ready after 30 minutes.
 Cover the dish with the cheese.
 What I do is slice the cheese in the middle, so you end up with two full size discs.
 Put the cheese with the crust facedown in the dish.
 This way the cheese does not disappear completely in the dish, but stays nicely on top and only seeps slightly through the potato mix.
 Put it back in the oven for another 10 minutes.
 Make sure the cheese is melted, has started bubbling and is slightly browned under the grill setting.

 Tartiflette is a pretty filling dish so it should best be served with some lighter side dishes.
 A nice green crisp salad, some pickled cornichons (gherkins) also go well with tartiflette.
 You can serve some french baguette to mop up the gooey cheese sauce and of course a good glass of dry white wine.
-Other side dishes that can be served are these Italian green beans or oven roasted fennel and carrots.
+Other side dishes that can be served are these Italian green beans, oven roasted fennel and carrots, shaved fennel salad or a refreshing tomato and onion salad.

 French Tartiflette with reblochon cheese